golemfactory/sp-wasm/README.md

 the rudimentary syscalls in JavaScript such as `MemFS` (in-memory filesystem), etc., while the `simple.wasm` is our C program cross-compiled to Wasm.

-Note here the compiler flag `-s BINARYEN_ASYNC_COMPILATION=0`.
-By default, the Emscripten compiler enables async IO lib when cross-compiling to Wasm which we currently do not support.
-Therefore, in order to alleviate the problem, make sure to always cross-compile with `-s BINARYEN_ASYNC_COMPILATION=0` flag.

 #### 1.2 Rust
 With Rust, firstly go ahead and create a new binary with `cargo`